 Last night, acts of vandalism and destruction were reported at the CRIC headquarters in Bogota.
 We warn about possible acts of violence against the headquarters of the CRIC and other social organizations in Popayan, as well as the headquarters of other organizations throughout the country, in addition to the aggressions against members of these organizations.
 It is the duty of the State authorities to protect the life and physical integrity of the people, and the property and facilities of their organizations.
 The decision to participate in the National Strike and express their right to protest does not make them enemies of the State nor do they lose their right to be protected from criminal actions.

-Democracy in Colombia is not viable if armed groups are able to act with total impunity and systematicity and can attack people who express their disagreement with the government.
+Democracy in Colombia is not viable if armed groups can act with total impunity and systematicity and can attack people who express their disagreement with the government.
 The facts show a possible complicity of the State concerning the attacks suffered by participants in the protests.
 In addition, the attacks by members of the security forces that have been recorded in countless videos blur the rule of law and the legitimacy of the government and other authorities.
-The Colombian State should be committed to protecting the rights of all citizens, in accordance with international human rights treaties, the Colombian Constitution and the law.
+The Colombian State should be committed to protecting the rights of all citizens, under international human rights treaties, the Colombian Constitution, and the law.

 Diakonia (Sweden), Oxfam Colombia, ForumCiv, Garabide, PeaceWorks, Washington Office on Latin America –WOLA, Protection International, Act Iglesia Sueca, OIDHACO